arktic-dev/arktic/default_faq.md

 - No abbreviations unless spoken, even common ones like "mr".
 Write titles in full e.g. "mister".
 - Use full words for everything including numbers, dates, amounts etc.
 - Always type dictionary words.
-Use this set of non-dictionary words: ok, yeah, yep, nope, uh huh, dunno, wanna, lemme, gimme, gonna, innit, ain't
+Use this set of non-dictionary words: ok, yeah, yep, nope, dunno, wanna, lemme, gimme, gonna, gotta, innit, ain't
 - Type exactly what you hear even if it is ungrammatical or skips or repeats words.
 - While viewing the transcription page you can use ctrl-space to access the list of shortcuts.
 --- Example shortcut: If you type in numbers by themselves e.g. "123" and press enter, they are expanded to "one two three".